FuchsiaOS/FuchsiaOS-docs-zh_CN/development/tools/ffx/development/plugins.md

 }
 ```

-Next, create a "src" directory to store your code in the same directory as your
-BUILD.gn file (`ffx_plugin` wraps the `rustc_library` build template - so if you
+Note: `ffx_plugin()` wraps the `rustc_library()` build template, so the same set
-are familiar with that template, you should be familiar with this template).

-## Args
+of attributes are available.

-Inside the "src" directory, there needs to be two files.
-The first file will
+Inside the `src/` directory, the project should contain two source files:

-define the CLI params for your plugin.
-Create a file `src/args.rs`:
+-   `src/args.rs`: Defines the CLI parameters for your plugin.
+-   `src/lib.rs`: Contains the main plugin source code implementation.

+## Arguments {#args}

+Create the file `src/args.rs` containing the plugins supported arguments:

 ```rust
 use {argh::FromArgs, ffx_core::ffx_command};